Jump to Noonday

 Columba, a stern and strong monk from Ireland, founded three such establishments.
 He founded the monasteries of Derry and Durrow in his native Ireland, and the island monastery of Iona on the coast of Scotland.
 Iona was the center of operations for the conversion of the Scots and Picts, and became the most famous religious house in Scotland.
 There Columba baptized Brude, King of the Picts, and later a King of the Scots came to this Abbot of the "Holy Isle" for baptism.

 The historian Bede tells us that Columba led many to Christianity by his "preaching and example."
 He was much admired for his physical as well as spiritual prowess.
-He was a strict ascetic and remained physically vigorous and unflagging in his missionary and pastoral journeys throughout his seventy-six years of life.
+He was a strict ascetic and remained physically vigorous and unflagging in his missionary and pastoral journeys throughout his 76 years.
 The memory of Columba lives on in Scotland, and Iona, though desecrated during the Reformation, today houses a flourishing ecumenical religious community.

 written by James Kiefer